Updated, Nov. 14: We've added photo comparisons between the Galaxy S10 and Galaxy Note 9.

 The S10 and S10 Plus boast one power management feature you won't find on the Note 9.
 The new phones' Wireless PowerShare feature lets you use any S10 as a reverse charger to wirelessly power up other devices — including the Note 9.

 The S10 Plus's asking price is in line with what Samsung charged for the Note 9 when it debuted last August.
 Then, the base model cost $999, while a 512GB Note 9 cost you $1,249.
-Carriers occasionally offer discounts on the Note 9 — anywhere from $100 to $300 off — so check the latest Note 9 deals to see if there are any chances to save on the cost of this phone.
+Prices have fallen since the release of the Galaxy Note 10, though not steeply.
+Most places charge $899 for the older Note now, though you can get a lower price with a trade-in.
+Check the latest Note 9 deals to see if there are any chances to save on the cost of this phone.

-As of March 8, the Galaxy S10 is now widely available — you can buy it from Samsung, all four major U.S. carriers, regional carrier US Cellular, Xfinity Mobile and retailers including Amazon, Best Buy and Walmart.
+Since March, the Galaxy S10 is now widely available — you can buy it from Samsung, all four major U.S. carriers, regional carrier US Cellular, Xfinity Mobile and retailers including Amazon, Best Buy and Walmart.
 Several prepaid carriers, including Metro by T-Mobile, Boost and Cricket, now offer the phones, too.
-The Note 9 has been on sale since last year.
+The Note 9 has been on sale since last year and remains available at most carriers.

-We'll have a definitive verdict once we've spent more time with the Galaxy S10.
-But after reviewing the S10 Plus, the larger of Samsung's two new phones give the Note 9 some serious competition for Samsung's big-screen phone of choice.
+The main takeaway here, though, is just how outstanding the Galaxy S10 is, particularly the S10 Plus, which gives the Note some serious competition for Samsung's big-screen phone of choice.
 The display is just as large as what you get on a Note 9, you'll enjoy better performance, and the new phone's battery lasts longer on a charge.

-If you're a big-phone fan, you've never had a better range of choices for your next handset.
-And at this early stage, the Galaxy S10 Plus looks like the big phone to beat.
+f you're a big-phone fan, you've never had a better range of choices for your next handset.
+And the Galaxy S10 Plus is hard to beat.